 Changes in your immune system (Immune Reconstitution Syndrome) when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
 Tell your health care provider right away if you start having any new symptoms after starting your HIV-1 medicine.

 These are not all the possible side effects of DELSTRIGO.

-Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your health care provider for medical advice about side effects.
+You may report side effects to the Food and Drug Administration (FDA) at 1-800-FDA-1088.

 Do not take DELSTRIGO if you have ever had an allergic reaction to lamivudine.

+It is not known if DELSTRIGO can harm your unborn baby.
 Do not breastfeed if you take DELSTRIGO.
-Women with HIV should not breastfeed because their babies could be infected with HIV through their breast milk.
+Women with HIV-1 should not breastfeed because their babies could be infected with HIV-1 through their breast milk.

 DELSTRIGO is one pill that’s usually taken by itself (without other HIV-1 medicines) once a day, at about the same time every day, with or without food.